mobilizeamerica/api/README.md

 Requires authentication: No*

 While authentication is not required for this endpoint, if it’s not provided then private events will be excluded from the results.
-Additionally, if you have privileged data access (e.g. contact details, private location information, and event campaign details) to the returned events, you’ll need to send an authenticated request to see that data.

 ### Request
 `GET /v1/organizations/:organization_id/events/deleted`